lmldvd/lmldvd.github.io/_projects/(7) 7th Project.md

 ## Astronomy Picture Of the Day NASA

-{% include elements/figure.html image="https://i.imgur.com/S3Jw1eX.png" caption="Website Preview" %}
+{% include elements/figure.html image="https://i.imgur.com/mK4VxJd.png" caption="Website Preview" %}

 [Link to Github repository](https://github.com/lmldvd/APOD-NASA-Makeover)

 [Link to Codepen project](https://codepen.io/lmldvd/project/editor/ZQgnbW)

 This is a project that I started with the help of a few HTML/CSS tutorials.
-The purpose is to create a more elegant and responsive version of an existing webpage.
+I used a few resources such as w3 schools, freecodecamp, dreamweaver, illustrator and codepen.
+The purpose is to create an elegant and responsive version of an existing webpage.
 I chose APOD NASA because it can certainly benefit from a new look.

-{% include elements/figure.html image="https://i.imgur.com/EOaOnR0.png" caption="" %}
+{% include elements/figure.html image="https://i.imgur.com/loG137D.png" caption="The original APOD webpage." %}

 A few close ups.